Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Dynamic-Variables/DevOps-Terraform-Dynamic-Variables.md

 So the end result of our function: `concat(azurerm_app_service.APPSVC.possible_outbound_ip_address_list, var.acr_custom_fw_rules)` will give us one list of our custom IPs and IP ranges, combined with the list of possible outbound IPs from the **App service** we are building.

 The next function is called [flatten()](https://www.terraform.io/language/functions/flatten).
-This function will just flatten any nested lists we combined using concat, into a flat list:
+This function will just flatten any nested lists we combined using concat, into a single flat list:

 ```hcl
 flatten(concat(azurerm_app_service.APPSVC.possible_outbound_ip_address_list, var.acr_custom_fw_rules))
 ```

 The last function is called [distinct()](https://www.terraform.io/language/functions/distinct).
-This function will just remove any duplicate IPs or ranges. (this function is handy if we are building more than one app service and want to combine all the IPs of all the App services, but remove the duplicates.)
+This function will just remove any duplicate IPs or ranges.
+(The `distinct()` function is handy if we are building more than one app service and want to combine all the IPs of all the App services, and remove any the duplicate IPs from our final list.)

 ```hcl
 distinct(flatten(concat(azurerm_app_service.APPSVC.possible_outbound_ip_address_list, var.acr_custom_fw_rules)))